Breast Augmentation FAQ's

 Introduction – read this only if you are serious about breast augmentation and want to learn more…

 Breast augmentation is probably the most common cosmetic surgical procedure performed today.
-There are many options to consider: type of implant (saline or silicone gel), shape (round or anatomic “teardrop”), surface texture (smooth or “textured”), placement of implant (above the muscle or below it), implant size, technique (dual plane type I, II or III), whether or not a breast lift (mastopexy) is also needed and should it be performed at the time of surgery or later.
+There are many options to consider: type of implant (saline or silicone gel), conventional silicone gel or highly cohesive (“Gummy-Bear”) silicone, shape (round or anatomic “teardrop”), surface texture (smooth or “textured”), placement of implant (above the muscle or below it), implant size, technique (dual plane type I, II or III), whether or not a breast lift (mastopexy) is also needed and whether or not it should be performed at the time of surgery or later.

-Most women who desire breast augmentation are good candidates for it.
-There are some limitations; the surgeon can only work with the tissue he is given.
+Most women who present to me for breast augmentation are good candidates for this procedure.
+There are some limitations; as the surgeon, I can only work with the tissue I am given.
 Some patients have issues that may compromise the results or make the surgery a little more difficult.
-This includes differences in breast size, shape and position on the chest; chest wall (rib cage) asymmetry; overstretched tissue from pregnancy or weight loss; drooping of the nipple (ptosis); and drooping (“bottoming out”) of the glandular tissue.
+This includes differences in breast size, shape and position on the chest; chest wall (rib cage) asymmetry; overstretched tissue from pregnancy or weight loss; drooping of the nipple (ptosis); asymmetry of the nipples/areolae, and drooping (“bottoming out”) of the glandular tissue.

 What is Breast Augmentation?

 Breast Augmentation surgery involves the placement of a prosthesis (commonly known as a breast implant) underneath the breast.
 Breast Augmentation surgery can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants in the breast.
-Women may elect to undergo breast augmentation for many different reasons, including increasing or balancing breast size and compensating for reduced breast mass after pregnancy or surgery, and correcting a congenital breast defect.
+Women may elect to undergo breast augmentation for many different reasons, including increasing or balancing breast size and compensating for reduced breast mass after pregnancy or surgery, or possibly to correct a congenital breast defect.
 The procedure may be combined with others such as a breast lift to correct drooping (ptosis).
 According to the American Society of Aesthetic Plastic Surgeons, Breast Augmentation surgery is one of the most commonly performed cosmetic surgical procedure in the United States.
-In 2008, 355,371 breast augmentation procedures were performed.
-Under Dr. Epstein’s expert care, patients can enjoy great-looking, natural-feeling and looking breasts that are one or more cup sizes larger after the operation.
+In 2014, 313,327 breast augmentation procedures were performed.
+Under my expert care, patients can enjoy great-looking, natural-feeling and looking breasts that are one or more cup sizes larger after the operation.

 Fully Customized Breast Enhancement

 Every woman is unique in both her desires and her body shape.
-With that in mind, Dr. Epstein takes the time during the pre-operative consultation to learn what is important to each patient, as well as what she hopes to gain from breast augmentation surgery.
-Patient education is paramount to decide which implant type, size and placement is best.
-In this way, each patient enjoys completely customized treatment designed with her specific goals in mind.
+With that in mind, I take the time during the pre-operative consultation to learn what is important to each patient, as well as what she hopes to gain from breast augmentation surgery.
+Patient education is absolutely essential so as to make the proper decisions regarding which implant type, size and placement is best.
+In this way, each patient enjoys a completely customized treatment designed with her specific goals in mind.

-During your consultation with Dr. Epstein, you will make decisions together about the type, size, incision and placement of your implants.
+During your consultation with me, you and I will make decisions together about the type, size, incision and placement of your implants.
 Your anatomy, as well as the tissue characteristics of your breasts, play a major role in these decisions.
-Dr. Epstein will discuss with you the options available for breast augmentation surgery.
+I will discuss with you the available options for breast augmentation surgery.

 What is the difference between Saline and Silicone Gel Breast Implants?

 Implants are silicone shells filled with either saline (salt water) or silicone gel (approved by the FDA November, 2006).
 There are two primary types of fillers used in breast implants: saline filled and silicone gel filled implants.
 Saline implants have a silicone shell filled with sterile saline (salt water) liquid.
-Silicone gel implants have a silicone shell filled with a viscous silicone gel.
+Silicone gel implants have a silicone shell filled with a viscous (cohesive) silicone gel.
 Saline implants are firmer than silicone gel implants.
 Silicone gel implants better resemble the texture and feel of natural breast tissue.
+There are also silicone gel highly cohesive “Gummy Bear” implants that provide a more long lasting natural shape to the breast.
+Not every woman is a candidate for this type of implant.
 Both implant types are very safe, and each offers its own specific advantages.
-Dr. Epstein will help you decide which kind is right for you.
+I will help you decide which kind is right for you.
 For additional information on silicone breast implants, please see:

-Silicone gel-filled implants may provide a more natural feel and are the implant choice of most of Dr. Epstein’s patients.
+Silicone gel-filled implants may provide a more natural feel and are the implant choice of the majority of my patients.
 In November 2006, after fifteen years, the U.S. Food and Drug Administration (FDA) had re-approved silicone breast implants for breast augmentation surgery.
-Dr. Epstein is proud to offer patients the option of silicone gel-filled breast implants, since they are much softer and feel more natural than saline-filled breast implants.
+I am proud to offer patients the option of silicone gel-filled breast implants, since they are much softer and feel more natural than saline-filled breast implants.